Injection Measurement Vial & Carburetor Maintenance

-why do you need to do maintenance?
+flow.
+So why do you need to do maintenance?
+If you have an older set of

 All mechanical parts, including carburetors, need maintenance.
 Eventually you

-will have drive 10,000, 25,000, or more miles.
-Even if you don't put a lot of miles
+will have driven 10,000, 25,000, or more miles.
+Even if you don't put a lot of

-rebuild kit and replace those parts.
+Periodically, get a rebuild kit and replace those parts.

-The original shop manuals, and many after-
+The original shop

-market manuals, offer more details on carburetor maintenance.
-You can also
+manuals, and many after- market manuals, offer details on carburetor

-refer to our manual pages if you don't have your own.
+maintenance.
+You can also refer to our manual pages if you don't have your

 Zenith Solex